An all-wheel drive Lexus ES Hybrid could be on the way

 Japanese media were invited to drive a prototype ES 300h (hat tip to Lexus Enthusiast) fitted with what Lexus is calling E-axle—an additional electric motor connected to the rear axle to enable a second set of driven wheels.

 Toyota and Lexus have utilized similar setups on other front-wheel drive vehicles.
 The Lexus UX, which is based on the front-wheel drive Toyota C-HR, has an optional all-wheel-drive system implemented the same way.
 The system employed in the UX has its limitations—it delivers little power to the rear axle and only works at speeds up to 43 mph—but gets the job done in low-grip scenarios.
 Similarly, the RAV4 Hybrid has an E-axle that delivers 54 horsepower and 89 pound-feet of torque to the rear end.
 It's much more powerful than the UX system and would be more likely to appear in a Lexus.
+However, an even more-aggressive version could be in the works with a greater performance envelope.
+Both Bosch and Aisin are beginning to produce ready-made E-axles that could give this generation of ES, which is much sportier than previous generations, greater performance.

 Automakers have begun pivoting to all-wheel drive as a means to keep prospective buyers in sedans.
 As customers shift toward trucks, SUVs and crossovers, providing some of those larger vehicles' conveniences in existing four-door models is seen as a way to retain customers who might otherwise defect to similarly priced utility vehicles.

-Note: Update: This story has been updated to include commentary from Lexus.